 Sam Penecale and the Whitemarsh Valley Country Club hosted the IVB Golf Classic again in the third week of August.
 On Monday 106 golfers qualified for 35 spots in the tournament.
 None of the Section's pros qualified but there were nine Section members in the starting field.
-Some were exempt players on the PGA Tour and the others had sponsor's exemptions, which had been granted to the Section.
+Some were exempt players on the PGA Tour and the others had sponsor exemptions, which had been granted to the Section.
+As the host professional, Penecale was exempt but choose not to play.
+Bert Yancey and Art Wall were exempt members of the PGA Tour.
+John Kennedy was in the field off having made the cut at Sutton, Massachusetts the week before.
+Marty Furgol, Dick Smith, Sr. Jack Kiefer, Henry McQuiston and Bob Schoener, Jr. were in off their standing on the Philadelphia Section point list.
+Dick Mullen, who was back in the Section as the professional at the Torresdale-Frankford Country Club, had a sponsor exemption.
 The tournament boiled down to a battle between Tom Weiskopf and Dave Hill as Weiskopf led by three strokes entering the final round.
 Hill, who putted with his caddy crouching behind him on the line, made a charge in the last round with some early birdies.
 When Hill eagled the 17th hole he had caught Weiskopf but Weiskopf eagled the hole right behind him.
 Weiskopf bogied the last hole and edged out Hill by one stroke, tying the tournament record of 274.
 Weiskopf's rounds were 67, 71, 66 and 70.
 Even though he missed a four-foot birdie putt on the last hole, Jack Nicklaus ended up third alone at 276, one stroke in front of George Knudson (277).
-Art Wall led the Section pros with his best finish at Whitemarsh.
+Wall led the Section pros with his best finish at Whitemarsh.
 He finished with a 284, which earned him a tie for 16th and \$2,325.
-Dick Smith, Sr. (285) holed out a bunker shot on the 72nd hole for his seventh birdie of the day.
+Smith (285) holed out a bunker shot on the 72nd hole for his seventh birdie of the day.
 That gave him a 68 as he finished one stroke behind Wall in a tie for 18th and picked up a check for \$1,533.
-Bert Yancey (290) tied for 44th, winning \$423 and John Kennedy (292) won \$214 for a 54th place tie.
-Marty Furgol, Henry McQuiston, Bob Schoener, Jr., Jack Kiefer and Dick Mullen, who was back in the Section as the professional at the Torresdale-Frankford Country Club, missed the cut.
+Yancey (290) tied for 44th, winning \$423 and Kennedy (292) won \$214 for a 54th place tie.
+Furgol, McQuiston, Schoener, Kiefer and Mullen missed the cut.
 Attendance at the tournament was down sharply due to the U.S. Open having been at Merion in June, August dates and the economy.
-The PGA had offered the IVB the option of sitting out that year due to the U.S. Open being in Philadelphia but the tournament sponsors declined the offer.
+The PGA had offered the IVB the option of sitting out that year due to the U.S. Open being in Philadelphia but the tournament sponsors had declined.

 On the fourth Monday of August the Section members qualified for the PGA Club Professional Championship at the Berkleigh Country Club.
 There were 33 players competing for seven places in the championship.
-George Griffin, Jr., the professional at the Green Valley Country Club, led with a score of 144.
+George Griffin, Jr., the professional at the Green Valley Country Club, led with a score of (74-70) 144.
 Dick Smith, Sr. finished second, two shots back at 146.
 Dave Collingwood, now the professional at the Oak Terrace Country Club and Stan Dudas tied for third with 147s.
-There was a four-way tie for the last three spots at 148 among John Abernethy, Bob Thatcher, Bob Schoener, Jr. and Willie Scholl.
-Scholl lost the playoff but he got into the tournament as an alternate when the Section champion Art Wall wasn't eligible.
+There was a three-way tie for the last three spots at 148 among John Abernethy, Bob Thatcher and Bob Schoener, Jr. Willie Scholl and Bob Hutnik finished with 148s and played off for alternate spots.
+Scholl won the playoff and as the first alternate he got into the tournament when the Section champion Art Wall wasn't eligible.
 Wall was ineligible because he had entered more than twelve tournaments on the PGA Tour in the past twelve months.